Get insider access

 • High recurring costs.

-The iRobot Roomba S9 is an excellent choice for pet owners.
-It does a superb job of sucking up pet hair on a wide mix of surface types and feels quite well built.
-While the vacuum has quite a few parts that need to be serviced or replaced, you can remove its brushroll to detangle hair wraps.
+The iRobot Roomba S9 is an okay choice for pet owners.
+It does a superb job of sucking up pet hair on bare floors and performs quite well on carpets.
+It also feels quite well-built.
+While the vacuum has several parts that need to be serviced or replaced, you can remove its brushroll to detangle hair wraps.
 It also has a HEPA filter to trap allergens as you clean.
-Unfortunately, unlike some newer robot vacuums, it doesn't have a hazard detection system that would allow it to spot and react to obstacles like pet waste in real-time,
+Unfortunately, unlike some newer robot vacuums, it doesn't have a hazard detection system that would allow it to spot and react to obstacles like pet waste in real-time.

 Pros